RayHightower/RayHightower.com/_posts/2016-04-04-pine64-quick-start-guide-using-mac-os-x.markdown

 ### Login Credentials

-Default username and password for this Linux image:
+Default username and password for this Arch Linux image on Pine64:

 * user = root
 * pw = root